MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 ### Conclusion

- Finally, I hope you have some sense of preventing default behaviors of an event.
+ Finally, I hope, now you have some sense of preventing default behaviors of an event.
 To wrap this out, let me summarize what we discussed in this article.

 * to use `preventDefault()` method, the event should be cancelable - `Event.cancelable=true`
 * it cannot stop the event propagation.